mijorus/gearlever/README.md

 # OR gearlever [OPTION...] if using the alias

 --integrate        Integrate an AppImage file
 --update           Update an AppImage file
+--update --all     Update all apps
 --remove           Trashes an AppImage, its .desktop file and icons
 --list-installed   List integrated apps
 --list-updates     List available updates